Key Takeaways

 2. Compare HELOC rate quotes

-Assuming your finances are in order, the first step to getting a HELOC is comparing rate quotes from multiple lenders.
-This is vital because different lenders can quote wildly different rates and closing costs on HELOCs.
-The more quotes you get, the better deal you’re likely to find.
+Assuming your finances are in order, the first step to getting a HELOC is to compare rate quotes from multiple lenders.
+This is essential because different lenders can offer quite varied rates and closing costs on HELOCs.
+The more quotes you gather, the better deal you’re likely to find.

 There’s usually some trade-off between HELOC rates and fees.
 Some lenders offer low or zero closing costs, but these almost always charge higher interest rates.
 Other lenders focus on low rates but charge higher upfront costs.
 You need to pick the overall deal that suits your needs best.

 The more information you provide to a lender when requesting a quote, the more accurate it will be.
-But the amount of information lenders request at this early stage varies considerably.
-It may sometimes take only a couple of minutes to get a HELOC estimate online.
+However, the amount of information lenders ask for at this early stage can vary widely.
+Sometimes, it may only take a few minutes to get a HELOC estimate online.

 3. Complete your application